X-Sharp/VSCodeIntegration/README.md

 None at this time.
 Please report issues on the [GitHub repository](https://github.com/X-Sharp/VSCodeIntegration/issues).

 ## Release Notes

+### 0.7.0
+- **Keyword pair highlighting**: structural keywords and their matching boundaries (`IF`/`ENDIF`, `FOR`/`NEXT`, `CLASS`/`ENDCLASS`, …) are highlighted with a persistent strong decoration when the cursor is on any boundary keyword
+- **`xsharp.hoverKeywords` setting**: disable built-in keyword hover tooltips (IF, RETURN, CLASS, …) while keeping symbol and local-variable hover
+- Built-in VS Code occurrence highlighter disabled for XSharp files to prevent interference with custom highlights

 ### 0.6.6
 - **Auto-sync parser settings from `.xsproj`**: dialect, include paths, and preprocessor symbols are automatically read from the project file when opening a single-project workspace